kashishahuja2002/Next-Up-Microsoft-Intern-Engage/README.md

 The model also give personalized recommendations based on the user's choice of genre and cast.
 Finally, the system suggests similar movies have a higher probability of being liked based on the movie selected by user.

-A deployed version can be checked here: [Next Up](https://next-up-movies.herokuapp.com/)

 ## Features
 1. Sign-up and Sign-in functionality. ✔️